 - Do exercises that strengthen your back muscles to keep your back stable and safe

-Your doctor and physical therapist can help you decide whether or when you can return to your previous job.
+Your surgeon and physical therapist can help you decide whether or when you can return to your previous job.

 Riding or driving in a car:

-- DO NOT drive for the first 2 weeks after surgery.
-After 2 weeks, you may take short trips.
+- Do not drive for the first 2 weeks after surgery.
+After 2 weeks, you may take short trips only if your surgeon says it's OK.

 - Travel only for short distances as a passenger in a car.
 If you have a long ride home from the hospital, stop every 30 to 45 minutes to stretch a bit.

-Your doctor will give you a prescription for pain medicines.
+Your surgeon will give you a prescription for pain medicines.
 Get it filled when you go home so you have it available.
-Take the pain medicine before the pain becomes very bad.
+Take the medicine before the pain becomes very bad.
 If you will be doing an activity, take the medicine about half an hour before you start.

 When to Call the Doctor